MarkPearlCoZa/Blog_General/_posts/2016-10-14-Staying-Engaged-when-Mobbing.md

 To avoid this going forward, I leave my mobile phone at my desk and far away from the mob.
 This encourages me to every 30 or so minutes briefly leave the mob to check my messages.
 I think this is a good thing - I get to stretch my legs a bit, and take a brain breather, while in the mob I can give the problem at hand my full attention.

+### What are you experiences?

+I would love to hear other peoples experiences and techniques they use to avoid being disengaged while at a mob.
+If you have any suggestions, please add them in the comments section below...

 #### References